njoubert/dotfiles/macminiserver/docs/webserver_1.0.0_nginx_certbot_plan.md

 This plan replaces Caddy with Nginx + Certbot to achieve:
 - ✅ Automatic HTTPS certificates via Let's Encrypt
 - ✅ Cloudflare DNS-01 challenge (keeps Cloudflare proxy enabled)
-- ✅ Automatic updates via Homebrew (both Nginx and Certbot)
+- ✅ Automatic updates via Homebrew and pip3
-- ✅ Automatic certificate renewals via cron
+- ✅ Automatic certificate renewals via LaunchDaemon
+- ✅ Idempotent provisioning script
 - ✅ Zero manual maintenance

+## Implementation Approach

+**IMPORTANT:** This implementation uses an **idempotent provisioning script** as the primary method.
+You will NOT execute the phase steps manually.
+Instead:

+1. **First:** Complete Caddy cleanup (see `docs/caddy_cleanup.md`)
+2. **Then:** Review the phase descriptions below to understand what will happen
+3. **Finally:** Run the provisioning script which will execute all phases automatically

+The phases below describe what the provisioning script does, not manual steps to execute.

+## Prerequisites

+**CRITICAL:** Before running the provisioning script, you MUST complete the Caddy cleanup:
+- See `docs/caddy_cleanup.md` for complete cleanup instructions
+- Verify Caddy is fully removed and ports 80/443 are free
+- Backup existing configuration and site data

 ## Architecture